binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 For me, the architecture does not seem to be heading in the right direction to be used on a production internet facing web server, where less is better, unless the functionality provided is truly unique and adds more value than the extra attack surface area removes.
 I would like to see this change, but I do not think it will, the culture is established.

-> The following are better suited to monitoring and managing your applications.
+A> The following are better suited to monitoring and managing your applications.
 Other than [Passenger](#vps-countermeasures-lack-of-visibility-proactive-monitoring-passenger), they should all be in your repositories, which means trivial installs and configurations.

 ##### [Supervisor](https://github.com/Supervisor/supervisor) {#vps-countermeasures-lack-of-visibility-proactive-monitoring-supervisor}